jsteemann/jshund/README.md

 jshund will only look for variables assigned using the `var` keyword.
-It will not care about any variables that are assigned without using the `var` keyword. jshund will simply assume these are meaningful global variables (yuck!).
+It will not care about any variables that are assigned without using the `var` keyword. jshund will simply assume these are meaningful global variables (:cry:).

-jshund also assumes `eval` is not used anywhere in the code. `eval` has nice side-effects, and whether or not a local variable is referenced in eval'ed code is hard to determine.
+jshund also assumes `eval` is not used anywhere in the code. `eval` has some side-effects, and whether or not a local variable is referenced in eval'ed code is hard to determine.
 So if you use `eval` somewhere, don't let jshund check these scripts.

+For all unreferenced variables that jshund will find, you need to figure out yourself how to fix the problem.
+In the simplest case, the left-hand side of the variable assignment can be removed.
+In some cases, also the right-hand side of the assignment can be removed without changing the meaning of the program.

+Please be aware that non-constant expressions on the right-hand side of an assignment may have side effects (e.g. function calls, exceptions thrown etc.) and simply removing them might lead to different program behavior.

+In short: you should always inspect the code at the position indicated and determine for yourself if it needs a fix and which.